Mix Application Commands#

 Tip

-The maximum number of models manageable within a single Mix recipe is 8, corresponding to the commands mix_Locator_1mix_Locator_8.
+The maximum number of models that can be managed within a single Mix recipe is 8, corresponding to the commands mix_Locator_1mix_Locator_8.
 The robot program can request the models in any order and combination, depending on the application logic.

 Command